top of page

 Daisy Fretwell

-Daisy is an experienced solicitor, entrepreneur, play-facilitator, conflict mediator, certified life coach and nonviolent communication practitioner and former school governor.
+Daisy is an experienced solicitor, entrepreneur, conflict mediator, certified life coach, nonviolent communication practitioner, play-facilitator and former school governor.

-Since becoming a mother she has started an award-winning ethical clothing line to support mental well-being in mothers and older siblings, and founded and launched a number of progressive educational clubs for home educated children locally.
+Since becoming a mother to twins she has started an award-winning ethical clothing line to support mental well-being in mothers and older siblings, and founded and launched a home education hub for children locally.

 She is a passionate advocate for the well-being of children in education and the benefits of spending time in nature.